nafrelim/blog/README.md

 * JWT - authorization, authentication
 * spectacular + swagger - OpenAPI documentation
 * faker - generating data for tests and filling the database with sample records
-* silk - bakcend and http debugger
+* silk - backend and http debugger

 ### 2.3 Database